 Also, these methods are generally designed to quantify spread as a continuous process; identification of long-range jumps in stratified dispersal is usually done visually in a non-automated fashion.
-These gaps in existing methodology provides our motivation for developing new and statistically rigorous methods for estimating local speed and direction of spread.
+These gaps in existing methodology provides our motivation for combining recent developments in spatial statistics methodology in order to provide an automated approach to estimate local speed and direction of spread.
+Here our focus is on constructing a spatial surface that describes the direction and speed of spread of an invasive species.
+Our method can help researchers learn about characteristics of the spread of the invasive species, including both local speed and direction as well as long range.
 We take advantage of recent statistical theory on the estimation of spatial gradients.
 We test our methods on simulated data generated from a stratified diffusion model and apply them to two detailed case studies of biological invasions, the historical spread of the gypsy moth and the hemlock wolly adelgid, {\it Adelges tsugae}, in North America.